imixs/imixs-workflow/src/site/markdown/core/adapter-api.md

 The **Imixs-Workflow Adapter API** is an extension mechanism of the Imixs-Workflow engine.
 An adapter can provide business logic to adapt or extend a process instance.
 For example, an adapter can exchange data with an external Microservice API.

-In different to the [Plugin API](./plugin-api.html) the Adapter API is bound to a single Event within a BPMN 2.0 model.
+In different to the [Plugin API](./plugin-api.html) the Adapter API can be bound to a single Event within a BPMN 2.0 model.
 This allows a more fine grained configuration.

-Adapters are defined as BPMN Signal-Events.
+An Adapter can be implemented either as a SignalAdapter or a Generic Adapter class.

+## SignalAdapter

+The Adapter Interface _org.imixs.workflow.SignalAdapter_ defines an Adapter bound to a BPMN Signal Event.

 The signal definition contains the adapter class name to be called by the Imixs Workflow engine:

 <img src="../images/modelling/bpmn_screen_37.png" style="width:700px"/>

+## GenericAdapter

+The Adapter Interface _org.imixs.workflow.GenericAdapter_ is executed independent from the BPMN model.
+A StaticAdapter should not be associated with a BPMN Signal Event.

+GenericAdapters can be uses to execute general business logic.

-## The Adapter Interface
+## How to Implement an Adapter

 The Imixs Adapter-API defines an Interface with the call-back method '_execute_'.
-This method is called by the WorkflowKernel for each matching signal event.
+This method is called by the WorkflowKernel:

     public ItemCollection execute(ItemCollection document,ItemCollection event) throws AdapterException;

-## CDI Support
+### CDI Support

 The Imixs-Workflow Adapter API also supports CDI.
 In this way an EJB or Resource can be injected into an adapter class by the corresponding CDI annotation.
 See the following example:

-	public class DemoAdapter implements org.imixs.workflow.Adapter {
+	public class DemoAdapter implements org.imixs.workflow.SignalAdapter {
 	    // inject services...
 	    @EJB
 	    ModelService modelService;